webpro-nl/knip/src/plugins/sentry/README.md

 ## Enabled

-This plugin is enabled when any of the following packages is in `dependencies` or `devDependencies`:
+This plugin is enabled when any of the following package names and/or regular expressions has a match in `dependencies` or `devDependencies`:

-- @sentry/browser
-- @sentry/electron
-- @sentry/ember
-- @sentry/gatsby
-- @sentry/nextjs
-- @sentry/remix
-- @sentry/replay
-- @sentry/tracing
+- `/^@sentry\//`

 ## Default configuration